cdoremus/deno-fresh-oauth/README.md

 # Using OAuth with a Fresh app

-Using a well-known OAuth provider such as Github, Google or Twitter is a simple way to provide authentication and authorization credentials in a Deno Fresh app.
+Using a well-known OAuth provider such as Github, Google or Twitter is a simple way to provide authentication and authorization in a Deno Fresh app.
 It also helps the user by not having to remember another username and password.

-The OAuth provider's will do the authentication and authorize access to a subset of the user's private data.
+The OAuth provider will do the authentication and authorize access to a subset of the user's private data.
 Most of the time an app will only need the user's name and email address.